You must pass a road test conducted by a qualified government driver examiner before you can receive a Class 1-6 driver's licence.

 Become a driver examiner

-To apply, visit the Alberta Public Service jobs page and search by the job ID:
+To apply, visit the Alberta Public Service jobs page and search for Job ID 1051543 - Driver Examiners.

 To learn more about the positions, email firstname.lastname@example.org.

-We received feedback from more than 3,300 key stakeholders and people on returning the road test program to a government-run model.
+These changes reflect feedback from more than 3,300 key stakeholders and people on returning the road test program to a publicly-run model.

 - Improving safety with new truck and busing training (Oct.
 10, 2018)